Thomas Erskine, 6th Earl of Kellie: Life

-'Twas thus the tuneful Peer of Kelly

-Escap'd some whale's enormous belly;

-And safe in London, thinks no longer

-He'll prove a feast for shark or conger."

 His dissolute lifestyle extended to founding an (all-male) drinking club, and reportedly the playwright Samuel Foote advised Kellie to put his red nose into his greenhouse to ripen his cucumbers!
 He tended to compose on the spot and absent-mindedly give music away without further thought for it.
 His health suffered and he visited Spa, Belgium, but while returning was "struck with a paralytic shock" and while stopping for a few days at Brussels was attacked by a "putrid fever" and died.

 Succession

 His brother the Hon.
 Archibald (b.
 22 Apr 1736; d.8 May 1797) became 7th Earl of Kellie, but he died unmarried with no heir.
 The title went to the 7th Earl's third cousin once removed, Charles Erskine, 8th Earl Kellie, whose father, also named Charles Erskine (1730-1790), was 6th Baronet of Cambo (one of the Erskine Baronets) and the son of David Erskine, Lyon-Clerk who died 7 Oct 1769.
 Another of David's sons, was Thomas Erskine, 9th Earl of Kellie.
 When the 9th Earl died in 1828, his brother, Methven Erskine became 10th Earl Kellie.